AlkaMotors/AM32-MultiRotor-ESC-firmware/README.md

 To update an existing AM32 bootloader an update tool can be found [here](https://github.com/AlkaMotors/F051_Bootloader_Updater/releases).

 ## Support and Developers Channel
-There are two ways you get support we have a discord server here
+There are two ways you can get support or participate in improving am32.
+We have a discord server here:

 https://discord.gg/h7ddYMmEVV